 Expat Buy-to-Let Mortgages

 Looking for an opportunity to diversify your investment portfolio?
 Cherry Mortgage & Finance can help you apply for a buy to let mortgage to invest in properties in the UK.
 Most high-street lenders carry out credit searches and identity checks on potential mortgagors, but as many of these checks are automated, expats can easily fail the scoring process if they aren't on the electoral roll, don't have a UK address or landline or do not use UK credit facilities.
+You can send us an email now to firstname.lastname@example.org or complete our enquiry form if you would like a free quote or have any specific questions as we would be happy to help.

 Lenders who are actively lending in the expat market tend to look at cases individually and a broker can help to match borrowers to lenders so, despite obvious difficulties with credit scoring applicants who do not reside in the UK and non-standard living arrangements, we have access to over 40 lenders who can potentially assist you whether you are employed, self employed or even retired.